lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 There are two general options on how to work with Jupyter notebooks on ZIH systems: remote Jupyter server and JupyterHub.

-These sections show how to run and set up a remote Jupyter server within a sbatch GPU job and which modules and packages you need for that.
+These sections show how to set up and run a remote Jupyter server with GPUs within a Slurm job.
+Furthermore, the following sections explain which modules and packages you need for that.

 **Note:** On ZIH system, there is a [JupyterHub](../access/jupyterhub.md), where you do not need the manual server setup described below and can simply run your Jupyter notebook on HPC nodes.
 Keep in